Reading Time: 10 minutes

 San Diego’s Best Neighborhoods

 San Diego hosts a variety of cities and neighborhoods.
-All your personal preferences will most likely be met in one of the following neighborhoods.
+All your personal preferences will most likely be met in one of the following neighborhoods when you move to San Diego.

 - Gaslamp Quarter